bgamari/ghc-wiki-import/status/gh-c-8.0.1/libraries.md

-TODO Freshly released `0.5.7.1` should be used for GHC 8 (instead of previously announced `0.5.7.0`).
+DONE Freshly released `0.5.7.1` should be used for GHC 8 (instead of previously announced `0.5.7.0`).

 ### `deepseq`